Corporate social entrepreneurship: Background

-CSE was first described in 2002 from a theoretical working paper which was published in the Hull University Business School Research Memoranda Series.
-In that paper, it was argued that CSR (and within that, sustainability) can also be motivated by personal values, in addition to the more obvious economic and macro political drivers.
-This reflected the traditional philosophical and business ethics debate regarding moral agency.
-This paper was followed by a U.K. conference paper which discussed the importance of managerial discretion in CSR and was published the following year in the Journal of Business Ethics.
+CSE was initially described in 2002 in a theoretical working paper published in the Hull University Business School Research Memoranda Series.
+The paper argued that personal values could also motivate CSR (and sustainability), along with more apparent economic and macro-political drivers.
+This reflected traditional business ethics and the philosophical debate on moral agency.
+The paper was then followed by a UK conference paper, published the following year in the Journal of Business Ethics, which discussed the significance of managerial discretion in CSR.

-The term "corporate social entrepreneur" was coined in a paper presented at the 17th Annual European Business Ethics Network Conference in June 2004.
-Term corporate social entrepreneur was defined and differentiated from other types of entrepreneurs such as the executive entrepreneurs, intrapreneurs (Pinchot, 1985), the policy entrepreneur, and the public or social entrepreneur.
-(See also Austin et al., 2006a for a description of the similarities and differences between commercial and social entrepreneurship).
-Initially, the term related to managers.
-However it was later widened to includes employees at any level of a firm, regardless of their formally appointed status.
-Exploratory research shows that being a senior manager is not a pre-requisite for corporate social entrepreneurship, although it is an advantage.
+The term "corporate social entrepreneur" was first used in a paper presented during the 17th Annual European Business Ethics Network Conference held in June 2004.
+The term "corporate social entrepreneur" was defined and distinguished from other types of entrepreneurs, such as executive entrepreneurs, intrapreneurs (Pinchot, 1985), policy entrepreneurs, and public or social entrepreneur.
+The term initially referred to managers.
+However, employee inclusion was later extended to all levels of the firm.